justEmam/US-BikeShare-Data/README.md

 The program provides the following information:
 #1 Popular times of travel
--most common month
+>most common month
--most common day of week
+>most common day of week
--most common hour of day
+>most common hour of day

 #2 Popular stations and trip